Core Idea

 And this story appeals because it promises meritocracy without effort.
 The platform becomes a benevolent curator, surfacing quality content through collective wisdom.
 Users become discerning filters, naturally gravitating toward substance over fluff.

 But the evidence from engagement metrics shows users favour emotional responses over intellectual ones.
-Outrage travels faster than insight and cuteness or cats faster still.
+Outrage travels faster than insight and cuteness or cats, faster still.

 Viral content tends to be simple, emotional, and immediately digestible.
 Nuanced arguments get crushed under the weight of their own complexity.
 The system rewards creators who simplify until meaning bleeds away.